Workshop

 Applying, interpreting and reporting

-We will do a parametric correlation in any case.
+We will do a parametric correlation.

 We can carry out a Pearson’s product moment correlation with: